 Students must successfully complete the following units:

-All work-based training placements are organised by Stanley College’s Employment Liaison Team in consultation with students.
-Click this link, Work-Based Training Employers, to view a list of approved Work-Based Training Employers.
+All Work Based Training is organised by Stanley College’s Employment Liaison Team in consultation with students.
+Click this link, Work Based Training Employers, to view a list of approved Work Based Training Employers.
 Note, the list is subject to updates and may vary from time to time.